luckymarmot/ThemeKit/README.md

 func applicationWillFinishLaunching(_ notification: Notification) {

 	/// Define default theme.
 	/// Used on first run.
-Default: macOS Theme.
+Default: `SystemTheme`.
+	/// Note: `SystemTheme` is a special theme that resolves to `ThemeKit.lightTheme` or `ThemeKit.darkTheme`,
+	/// depending on the macOS preference at 'System Preferences > General > Appearance'.
 	ThemeKit.defaultTheme = ThemeKit.lightTheme

 	/// Define window theme policy.